AlibabaCloudDocs/ros/intl.en-US/Best Practices/Batch Deployment/Automatically activate one or more cloud services.md

 7. Click **Create**.

-    After the stack is created, you can log on to the [Log Service console](https://sls.console.aliyun.com)and the [OSS console](https://oss.console.aliyun.com/) to check whether Log service and OSS are activated.
+    After the stack is created, you can log on to the [Log Service console](https://sls.console.aliyun.com) and the [OSS console](https://oss.console.aliyun.com/) to check whether Log service and OSS are activated.